| |

 of something not being there, namely a truly established or

 inherently existing object.
+This absence does not imply something

 conclusions (or tenets).
 Those prevalent in Tibetan

-establishment.
+degrees.
 Study of & reflection on these tenets assist the progressive stages of meditation on

 emptiness.
 Each stage, when fully integrated, prepares the mind for the